sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 In this series of articles we will install a local Kubernetes cluster for experimentation.

-There are certainly solutions like [Minikube](https://kubernetes.io/docs/setup/minikube/) or [Minishift](https://www.okd.io/minishift/) that already allow to easily install Kubernetes on a local computer but none to my knowledge proposes to install a cluster with several nodes as we will do.
+There are certainly solutions like [Minikube](https://kubernetes.io/docs/setup/minikube/) or [Minishift](https://www.okd.io/minishift/) that already allow to easily install Kubernetes on a local station but none to my knowledge proposes to install a cluster with several nodes as we will do.

 At first we will perform an installation of Kubernetes using the command line, without more automation than that.
 We will help with this the Docker Machine tool, the Linux RancherOS distribution and finally the Rancher Kubernetes Engine (RKE) tool.